tonyjurg/Doc4TF/docs/about.md

   * Structural details regarding nodes (e.g., their names) and features (e.g., name, data type, feature type, and value frequencies)
   * Descriptive details regarding features.
 The extent and correctnes of these descriptions depend - for obvious reasons- upon the embedded meta data.

 The pages produced by Doc4TF can serve as a robust starting point for the development of a brand new documentation set or as validation for an existing one.
 One major advantage is that the resulting documentation set is fully hyperlinked, a task that can be laborious if done manually.
+The set of pages can be devided into the following two types:

+  * A set of pages (one for each feature) providing details regarding a specific Text-Fabric feature.
+  * Four index pages with links to the individual pages sorted according to feature name, node type (e.g. word, sentence), data type (integer, string) and feature type (node or edge features).

 The following image shows the relation between the overview and the feature description pages.

 <img src="assets/images/Doc4TF_overview.jpg">